Whitney Nic James

 Click To Tweet

 Have you ever heard of or used this method?
 If not, I hope you find this example helpful.
-If you try the SOAP Method next time you’re studying scripture, let me know how it goes.
+If you try the SOAP Method next time you study scripture, let me know how it goes.

 Filed Under: Lifestyle, Style